On offer

 Highlight: There's plenty of time to relax and enjoy the many delights of St Ives.
 Enjoy wandering through the narrow streets, exploring the harbour, or relaxing with a mug of hot coffee.

-Option 3 - Trencrom Hill, Lelant & Carbis Bay
+Option 3 - Trencrom Hill & Lelant

 Distance: 10 miles (16km)